Pacing the runs in HYROX is one of the hardest parts of the race to get right.

 Between my first HYROX and my third, I improved my time by 12 minutes.
 I attribute a fair portion of the improvement to more appropriately pacing my race.
 I think it’s a hugely underappreciated aspect to HYROX that can have a real impact on your overall performance.
 It’s not necessarily an easy thing to do, which is why it’s important to work on in your training sessions.

-If you need more help with all of this, as well as training for the event, and planning your nutrition, check out our coaching plans, where we give you all the tools you need to maximise your potential in HYROX.
+If you need more help with all of this, as well as training for the event, check out our coaching plans, where we give you all the tools you need to maximise your potential in HYROX.